kazemaksOG/davis-app/README.md

 ## My personal website

-A website I created to showcase my programming capabilities.
+A responsive website I created to showcase my programming capabilities.

 ### Materials used